-The Chairman & CEO of Trieste-based family company illycaffè is a formidable marketer and exudes the quiet confidence of a man who knows his product is on the global up.
+The Chairman & CEO of illycaffè, a family company based in delightful Trieste, is a formidable marketer and exudes the quiet confidence of a man who knows his product is on the global up.

-The aspirational lifestyle trend associated with coffee is percolating through mature western markets to consumers in emerging economies with a growing thirst for a hit of caffeine.
+The aspirational lifestyle trend associated with coffee is percolating through mature western markets to consumers in emerging economies with a growing thirst for their daily caffeine hit.
 Given that only one in five of the world's population drinks coffee, global sales could double within the next generation.

-Around 2bn coffee capsules were sold in Germany alone last year, and a conservative estimate by the German Coffee Federation points to annual local growth of 10 to 20 per cent.
+Around two billion coffee capsules were sold in Germany alone last year, and a conservative estimate by the German Coffee Federation points to annual local growth of 10 to 20 per cent.

 Need one wonder why Andrea Illy is increasingly enjoying his visits to this country?

 The surge in demand has stimulated an unprecedented wave of consolidation within the global industry over the last five years.
 This includes the mega-merger of D.E.
 Master Blenders and Mondelez last spring, creating a new global no. 2 to rival Nestlé.